spham395/08-C-Programming/03_Arrays_strings/demonstration_labs/02_Guided_Practice.md

 * An individual array element that’s passed to a function as an argument of the form a[i] and modified in the called function will contain the modified value in the calling function.
 ```
-## Follow the instructions below regarding an array called fractions.
+## Follow the instructions below regarding an array called "fractions."

 * Define a symbolic constant SIZE to be replaced with the replacement text 10.